Damião de Góis: Louvain, 1538–1544

 Desiring a calmer life, Góis moved back to Louvain, where he married Johanna van Hargen in late 1538 or early 1539.
 The couple's first son, Manuel, was born in 1540.

 Góis re-enrolled at the University of Louvain in June 1539.
 In the following years, he finished some of his most important humanist works.
 In 1544, Góis published a volume titled Collected Works that comprised his previous publications, his correspondence with well-known intellectuals, and some poetry composed in his honor.

 In July 1542, during the Siege of Perpignan, Góis led a group of students that had enlisted to defend Louvain against French forces commanded by Maarten van Rossum.
 In August of the same year, he was sent with the mayor of the city, Adrian of Blehen, to negotiate peace.
 Following France's withdrawal, Góis and Adrian were taken prisoner and brought to Picardy.
-Authorities in Louvain agreed to pay a ransom to release Adrian but not Góis, who remained two months longer and was only freed, in October 1543, by the intervention of John III.
+Authorities in Louvain agreed to pay a ransom to release Adrian but not Góis, who remained imprisoned two months longer and was freed in October 1543 only by the intervention of John III.

 Disgruntled with the reluctance of Louvain to aid him during his fourteen-month imprisonment in Picardy, Góis gave an address before representatives of the University detailing his contributions and grievances.
 Notwithstanding, the representatives declined to express thanks, apologize for Góis's distress, or reimburse the ransom.
 Feeling discriminated against as a foreigner, Góis appealed to Charles V and the Emperor awarded him with a coat of arms.

-Among his many Portuguese acquaintances, Góis was friend of the writers João de Barros and André de Resende.
+Among his many Portuguese acquaintances, Góis was a friend of the writers João de Barros and André de Resende.